 steven 37 Report post Posted September 5, 2015 Just a couple of pics of a project I am working on, this was some really old shakes that needed two fat coats of amber. you can see on the front where i left off on the second coat.
-4 steven, Jake Clark, Beth n Rod and 1 other reacted to this Share this post Link to post Share on other sites
+4 Jake Clark, steven, Beth n Rod and 1 other reacted to this Share this post Link to post Share on other sites

 0 RPetry 564 Report post Posted September 5, 2015 Steven, Very nice job.
 Are you buffing those shakes with 3M pads?
 Share this post Link to post Share on other sites